catdad/electron-template/README.md

 ## Unit testing

 There is no unit testing framework.
 Feel free to add any framework you are happy with.
-I recommend [`mocha`](https://www.npmjs.com/package/mocha), since it's already used to run the `spectron` tests.
+I recommend [`mocha`](https://www.npmjs.com/package/mocha), since it's already used to run the end-to-end tests.

 ## CI Build

 This template comes with a [GitHub Actions](https://github.com/features/actions) workflow that will run your tests on Windows, MacOS, and Linux, create installers for all 3 operating systems, and provide them as artifacts on every build.
 When someone submits a pull request to your project, it will also do the same for the pull request.
-Whenever a tag is created, it will create a [GitHub Release](https://docs.github.com/en/enterprise/2.16/user/github/administering-a-repository/about-releases) and upload the all installers to that release.
+Whenever a tag is created, it will create a [GitHub Release](https://docs.github.com/en/enterprise/2.16/user/github/administering-a-repository/about-releases) and upload all installers to that release.
 Basically... everything you might expect from a build.